Providing the USD/VES Rate, using C# Functional Extensions

 These methods are used by the dobs app, which also requires JSON serialization.

-This gives us the following Rate.cs
+This gives us the following Rate.cs, with comments omitted:

 using System.Text.Json.Serialization;